nzilbb/elpis/docs/README.md

 # Elpis API

-The Elpis API currently supports only single-session use - i.e. using multiple datasets or transcribing multippe sound files simultaneously is not supported.
+The Elpis API currently supports only single-session use - i.e. using multiple datasets or transcribing multiple sound files simultaneously is not supported.

 All server responses are JSON objects of the form:
 ```json